-34. The Company has considered possible effects that may result from the pandemic relating to COVID 19 and has made detailed assessment of its going concern assumption, liquidity position for next one year and believes that they can meet all their obligations with the support of the parent company.
-Also, the parent Company confirms that they will provide unconditional and irrevocable financial support by way of continuous investment in the Company in the form of equity investment and unsecured loan, as and when required.
-In view of the above, these accounts have been prepared on a going concern basis.

-35. Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.
+- 34. The Company has considered possible effects that may result from the pandemic relating to COVID 19 and has made detailed assessment of its liquidity position for next one year and believes that they can meet all their obligations with the support of the parent company.
+Also, the parent Company confirms that they will provide unconditional and irrevocable financial support by way of continuous investment in the Company in the form of equity investment and unsecured loan, as and when required. - 35.
+Details of dues to Micro, Small and Medium Enterprises as per MSMED Act, 2006.

-ks.
-In takns March 31, 2020 March31, 2019 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year 2.55 5.21 the amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
-Nil Nil the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil the amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006 Nil Nil
+March 31, 2022 March31, 2021 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year 17.53 0.79 the amount of interest paid by the buyer in terms of section 16 of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year Nil Nil the amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
+Nil Nil the amount of interest accrued and remaining unpaid at the end of each accounting year; and Nil Nil the amount of further interest remaining due and payable even in the Nil Nil succeeding years, until such date when the interest dues as above are 1111 1311 baccecame years, until such date when the interest thes as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under section 23 of the Micro Small and Medium Enterprise Development Act, 2006